boulder-on/JPassport/README.md

 1. Support arrays of Records
 2. Support returning a Record
 3. Use the Java Micro-benchmarking harness.
-4. Use the new Classfile API to build the class in memory

 # Release Notes
+- 1.1.0-24
+  - Add support for building classes with the Classfile API
 - 1.0.1-22
   - Fixed an issue where System libraries could not be loaded (ex. malloc).
 - 1.0.0-22